GitHubDragonFly/GitHubDragonFly.github.io/README.md

 # Notes about three.js Texture Viewer

-- Supporting PNG, APNG, JPG, JPEG, JFIF, PJPEG, PJP, BMP, DIB, GIF, TIF, TIFF, WEBP, TGA, SVG, DDS, KTX, KTX2, EXR, BASIS and Lottie JSON texture files as well as MP4 / WEBM video files
+- Supporting PNG, APNG, JPG, JPEG, JFIF, PJPEG, PJP, BMP, DIB, GIF, TIF, TIFF, WEBP, TGA, SVG, DDS, KTX, KTX2, EXR, BASIS and Lottie JSON texture files as well as MP4 / WEBM / OGV video files
 - Animated GIF file support is powered in part by [omggif](https://github.com/deanm/omggif) and displayed with [THREE.CSS2DRenderer](https://threejs.org/docs/#examples/en/renderers/CSS2DRenderer)
 - Animated PNG file support is powered in part by [UPNG.js](https://github.com/photopea/UPNG.js) and displayed with [THREE.CSS2DRenderer](https://threejs.org/docs/#examples/en/renderers/CSS2DRenderer)
 - Animated WEBP file is displayed with [THREE.CSS2DRenderer](https://threejs.org/docs/#examples/en/renderers/CSS2DRenderer)
 - All of the above animated files are "view only" so most viewer controls will not have any effect and will be disabled
 - TIF / TIFF image file support is powered by [UTIF.js](https://github.com/photopea/UTIF.js)
 - Use the `T` button to switch between textures
-- Texture is displayed on a rotatable plane - rotation / move / zoom are not applicable to Animated GIF / PNG / WEBP files
+- Texture is displayed on a rotatable plane - rotation / move / zoom are not applicable to video or Animated GIF / PNG / WEBP files
 - URL text box also allows entering a single base64 string of the image data, see the `URLS4MODELS.md` file for an example
 - For certain formats and their manipulation an easy alternative to this viewer would be `https://ezgif.com`